psr007ps/CloudflareWorkers/README.md

 # CloudflareWorkers
 A project using HTML rewriter from cloudflare to determine latency and verify the CDN network of cloudflare

-The project can be viewed on https://my-worker.pranshu.workers.dev/
+The project can be viewed at https://my-worker.pranshu.workers.dev/ and use url: https://my-worker.pranshu.workers.dev/links for API endpoint.

 # Requirements of the project